makerdao/arbitrum-dai-bridge/README.md

 ### Arbitrum upgrade

 Arbitrum contracts ARE upgradable.
-A malicuous upgrade could result in stealing user funds in many ways.
-Users need to trust Arbitrum admins while using this bridge or Arbitrum network.
+A malicious upgrade could result in stealing user funds in many ways.
+Users need to trust Arbitrum admins while using this bridge or while interacting with Arbitrum network.

 ### Governance mistake during upgrade